mayukhkchanda/react-interview-experience/Clearwater-Analytics/README.md

     - Implement `Array.prototype.myReduce` method as a polyfill for `Array.prototype.reduce`.
 Had to use it in the cart component to calculate the total instead of `Array.prototype.reduce`.
       > https://bigfrontend.dev/problem/implement-Array-prototype-reduce

-## Round II - JavaScript Question & Typescript + React.JS coding - 1 Hr
+## Round II - JavaScript Question & Typescript + React.JS coding - 1 Hour

 1. Diff b/w `var`, `let` & `const`.
 1. Lexical environments and temporal dead zone.